rogerdahl/stm32l1-relay-timer/README.md

 #### Firmware

-The program switches 2 relays alternately on and off with a period of overlap where both relays are on.
-Only 2 of the 4 relays are in use.
+The program switches relay 1 and 2 alternately on and off with a period of overlap where both relays are on.
 The LEDs indicate active relay and, in the period of overlap, which relay will become active.
-The amount of time for each relay to be enabled and for the overlap period is configured in the code.
+The amount of time for each relay to be on and for the overlap period is configured in the code.
 The remaining time for the current state is counted down on the LCD.

-Pressing the USER button once causes both relays to turn on and pressing it again causes both relays to turn off.
-In both cases, the device remains in that state until Reset or one of the two custom buttons is pressed.

-Pressing the left and right custom buttons causes relay 1 or relay 2 to be enabled and normal cycling to resume.
+During the last few seconds before a switch, relay 4 is toggled to provide an audible indication.
+Relay 3 is not in use.

+Touching the left or right capacitive buttons causes relay 1 or 2 to be switched on and normal cycling to resume.
+Touching one of the center capacitive buttons causes a pause before normal cycling resumes.
+Pressing the User button switches both relays off and pressing it again switches both relays on.
+When relays are switched off with the User button, operations are halted until the left or right capacitive button is touched.
+When relays are switched on with the User button, operations are resumed after a configurable period.

 #### Hardware

-The STM32L board was soldered onto a breadboard since it doesn't have mounting holes.
-The breadboard and the relay board were mounted onto a piece of plywood with through-hole machine screws with vinyl spacers and nuts on the back.
+The STM32L152 Discovery board was soldered onto a breadboard since it doesn't have mounting holes.
+The breadboard and relay boards were mounted onto a piece of plywood with machine screws with vinyl spacers and nuts on the back.
 The cables were clamped onto the board at the back to handle mechanical stress.

-The relay module is a 5V, 4 channel module with optocouplers purchased on eBay.
+The relay module is a 5V, 4 channel module with optocouplers from eBay.
 There are also boards without optocouplers available.
-I'm not sure if those will work, since the STM32L1 drives the relays with 3.3V.
+Note that the relay module must handle the 3.3V signal level of the STM32L1 unless level shifters are used.

 #### Wiring